 I found Swiss cuisine to be a warm and flavoursome celebration of chocolate, cheese and air-dried meats.
 When in Switzerland, you ‘simply’ can’t miss the authentic Swiss cheese, chocolate fondue, Raclette, Rosti and Swiss Steak!
 Raclette is melted cheese served with jacket potatoes, Rosti is a hot potato cake, and swiss steak is the meat of your choice, cooked to perfection!
 The gourmet paradise of Switzerland has a lot to offer, and no it’s not confined to local specialities such as the melted cheese fondue served in a ceramic caquelon with bread crumbs.

-Some of the traditional dishes you can’t miss are; Älplermagronen (cheese macaroni served with a stewed apple), Romandie pork sausages, Birchermüesli, Zürcher Geschnetzelte, Appenzellerland gingerbread, Berner Platte, Marroni sweet chestnuts, Pizzoccheri stew, Grisons barley soup, Zibelechueche onion tart, sweet Meitschibei biscuit, creamy Meringues, colourful Mässmogge sweets and Zuger Kirschtorte.
+Some of other traditional dishes you must try, are Älplermagronen, a type of cheese macaroni served with stewed apple, Romandie pork sausages, Birchermüesli, Zürcher Geschnetzelte, Appenzellerland gingerbread, Berner Platte, Marroni sweet chestnuts, Pizzoccheri stew, Grisons barley soup, Zibelechueche onion tart, sweet Meitschibei biscuit, creamy Meringues, colourful Mässmogge sweets and Zuger Kirschtorte.

-Interesting Facts About Switzerland
+A Few Interesting Facts